Friends of the Prom started life under the guidance of the Victorian National Parks Association (VNPA) and encouraged by the National Parks Service.

 The nursery group has also experienced its share of setbacks caused by nature (major fires and flooding) and by mechanical failure (watering system failure).

 Natural disasters are not the only threats the Prom faces.
 From time to time, the natural wilderness values of the Prom are put at risk from those who want to see the nature of Prom visitation changed from a largely self-reliant camping and walking experience in a unique wilderness, to a luxury resort for passive recreation.

 Friends of the Prom has taken an advocacy role when inappropriate developments are proposed –

 - 1997 – we objected to a proposal from government for further development at Tidal River including a licensed lodge.
 This led to the VNPA’s successful Hands off the Prom campaign.

 - 2013 – 1,200 people from the VNPA, FOTP, Prom Campers Assoc. and other supporters crowded onto the Norman Bay Beach, to let the state government know what we think about their plans to privatise our national parks by giving 99 year leases to private developers.

 - 2017 – We objected to the Minister issuing a licence to Pennicott Wilderness Journeys’ proposal to operate boat tours from Norman Bay Beach where Tidal River meets the ocean.
 We made submissions and were granted an interview with Minister D’Ambrosio but were not successful in stopping an operating licence being issued to the company.
 Our primary objection was the intrusive and disruptive presence of up to three large amphibious craft on the pristine Norman Bay beach.
-The launch site for the boats is the most popular playground on the Prom for swimming and beach-play.
+The launch site for the boats is right in the middle of the most popular playground on the Prom for swimming and beach-play.